CipherTrustee/certisfy-signer/README.md

 # Certisfy Claim Signing And Integration

-This signer is a complement to the [verifier](https://github.com/CipherTrustee/certisfy-verifier).
+This signer reference implementation is a complement to the [verifier](https://github.com/CipherTrustee/certisfy-verifier).

 The code required for signing is in [certisfy-js](https://github.com/CipherTrustee/certisfy-js), the required module import and setup is below: